Keep trying until you turn “no” to “yes”

 And I thought that was going to be an asset, that I had experience.
 It turns out it was a liability.
 I was like, “Wait, what?
 My experience is a liability.”
 Everyone found a reason not to like me at that point.

 HOFFMAN: Well, but this is actually related.
 One of the things that is unusual about your story is that typically, the 20-year career path of being a very successful executive in a number of different industries doesn’t actually prepare you for entrepreneurship.
 The rule book for being a really successful executive is very different from the rule book of being a successful entrepreneur, as you know, because you’ve done both.

 HOFFMAN: This innate suspicion of career executives is, I can attest, a real phenomenon.
 And this kind of skepticism isn’t just based on surface assumptions.
 Corporate management rewards conservatism, while entrepreneurship favors the bold.

 I believed that there was something here and I still firmly do.
-I believe that we are in Out 1 of Inning 1 of this opportunity of what Peloton is going to do from a technology platform globally and structured fitness to homes, eventually hundreds of millions of homes around the world.
+I believe that we are in out one of inning one of this opportunity of what Peloton is going to do from a technology platform globally and structured led fitness to homes, eventually hundreds of millions of homes around the world.